dlisk100/ufo-sightings-prediction/README.md

 A data science project to predict UFO sighting locations and durations using historical data.
 This project is being developed by a team of 4 NYU Stern MBA students.

 ## Project Overview
-- **Objective**: Predict UFO sighting locations and durations using historical data for media/government use
+- **Objective**: Predict UFO sighting locations and durations using comprehensive historical data for media/government use
-- **Primary Dataset**: Kaggle UFO sightings dataset (80,000+ records, 1949-2014)
+- **Primary Dataset**: Complete Kaggle UFO sightings dataset (80,000+ records, 1949-2014)
-- **Additional Data**: Weather data, GDP, and other relevant sources will be integrated
+- **Additional Data Sources**:
+  - NOAA weather data
+  - US Bureau of Economic Analysis GDP data
+  - Population density data
+  - Media coverage data
+  - Additional UFO databases and reports

 ## Project Structure
 - `/data`: Datasets storage (not tracked in git for large files)